arzedlab/arzedlab.github.io/content/posts/Exploring Integer Overflow libxml2 Integer Overflo 2573648c0bf48058ace1d536b4a81251.md

 ---
-title:Exploring Integer Overflow: libxml2 Integer Overflow, which leads to OOB
+title: "Exploring Integer Overflow: libxml2 Integer Overflow, which leads to OOB"
 description: We will uncover Integer Overflow vulnerability, and take as an example libxml2 library.
 date: 2025-08-22
 draft: false